 Current DX: 11/13/2015, Stage IV metastasized to lymph nodes, bone, adrenal gland, brain; HER2+

-Radiation: 10 sessions to spine and two Gamma Knife (SRS) procedures to brain
+Radiation: 10 sessions to spine and three Gamma Knife (SRS) procedures to brain

 Laser Ablation: 1 treatment to reduce brain swelling from radiation necrosis (March 2017).